DarukuFureinMasta/HipDysplasiaUTEC/README.md

 **"csv2sto.py":** Formats outputted CSV files into STO files so data can be read by OpenSim.
 Folder contains CSV example files.

 ### XSensVR/XSensPythonVR/:
-**"MoBuXSens.py":** Streams quaternions in real time into Motion Builder.
+**"MoBuXSens.py":** Streams quaternions in real time to Motion Builder.